rcos/venue/API.md

 `GET /api/users/:id` **Authenticated** - Returns information regarding user with id

-Can be called with the following GET parameters for additional information: `withSections`, `withEvents`, `withSectionsCourse`
+Can be called with the following GET parameters for additional information: `withSections`, `withEvents`, `withSectionsCourse`, `withCourses`

 Example Response:
 ```javascript